liouviaglou/Domains/README.md

 ## Lab Notebook

+## 20201215

+Removed Second & Subsequent renewals from new data pull & predictions in notebook 16_ Regenerated meta_preds folder contents with only First Time renewal new data, saved previous as meta_preds_mistake Regenerated output

 ## 20201211

-More rows in meta preds than in new data because of differing l10 and auc preds -- separate these out... go back to pred_sekct output
+More rows in meta preds than in new data because of differing l10 and auc preds -- separated these out... go back to pred_sekct output

 ## 20201210